EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Introduction

-While previous methods have demonstrated impressive results, a significant drawback is the Janus problem, which remains a major challenge to overcome.
-According to recent studies \cite{metzer2023latent}, the primary cause of the Janus problem lies in the inability of pre-trained 2D diffusion models to accurately interpret the view instructions specified in the text prompts.
-The quality of created 3D contents heavily depends on the random guidance of the diffusion model at early steps, which makes such a procedure unstable.
+While previous methods have demonstrated impressive results, a significant drawback is the Janus problem, which remains a major challenge.
+According to recent studies \cite{metzer2023latent, armandpour2023re}, the primary cause of the Janus problem lies in the inability of pre-trained 2D diffusion models to accurately interpret the view instructions specified in the text prompts.
+Even though explicit view instructions are given, the diffusion model may still generate images that do not align with these instructions.
+Since the stability of the 3D content creation process relies heavily on accurate guidance from the diffusion model, imprecise guidance can introduce instability and compromise the quality of the generated content.